Facebook ads research can be highly time-consuming. Sometimes, it also seems tiresome and unnecessary.

 You can start by visiting several competitors’ websites.
 Not only will you see their remarketing campaigns, but you’ll also notify Facebook that you’re interested in specific topics.

-As you notice the first remarketing ad by the competitor in your Newsfeed, you can tell Facebook that this ad is useful to you and see even more similar ads in the future.
+As you notice the first remarketing ad by the competitor in your Newsfeed, you can tell Facebook that this ad is useful to you by clicking and engaging with the ad.
+Facebook takes note of that activity.

-The next time your competitions targeting their potential buyers, you’ll be one of them, seeing more and more bottom-of funnel-ads by the brands you’re competing against.
+The next time your competition is targeting their potential buyers, you’ll be one of them, seeing more and more bottom-of funnel-ads by the brands you’re competing against.

 Little do they know that there’s a spy hiding in their Facebook target audience.